jamonholmgren/motion-table/README.md

 Right now you may get the error `There was an error in your Gemfile, and Bundler cannot continue.` when running rake.
 We are looking into this.

+Also, We only have GroupedTables implemented at this point.

 ## Usage

 Create your controller and include MotionTable, create tables easily